Hezbollah fires rockets at Israel in ‘response’ to Hamas leader’s killing

 Israel and Hezbollah have been exchanging near-daily fire since the war in Gaza started in October last year.
 The violence has largely been contained to the border area.

-“Israel is putting immense pressure on Hezbollah positions in the south with air strikes and drones,” our correspondent reported.
+“Israel is putting immense pressure on Hezbollah positions in the south with air strikes and drones,” Al Jazeera’s correspondent reported.

 “That’s interesting because the more pressure it puts on Hezbollah, there may be a misfire or a miscalculated strike from either side and that could escalate things.”

 With no end in sight to Israel’s war on Gaza and amid soaring regional tensions, US Secretary of State Antony Blinken is on his fourth visit to the Middle East in three months.